Clanrat/gitflowpres/PITCHME.md

 ---

-### Demo 1 - Using git flow in practice
+### Demo - Using git flow in practice

 ---

-### Demo 2 - Migrating an existing repository to git flow

----

 ### To recap

+Note:
+- Advantages over commiting directly to master
+- Branches

 ---